dipskr/FDBMS/README.md

 # FDBMS-Project-College-Admission-Form'
-> Software Used: MySQL Workbench, terminal,Excel
+> Software Used: MySQL Workbench
 > In this project, we have selected College admission form for Bottom-up approach to database designing.
 > Our project provides a basic information about the college admission process and what are the entities required to execute admission process.
 > We have collected raw data for the admission form.